ArenKDesai/Aren-s-Notes/graphics lec.md

 ## 3D Math
 The line that goes perpendicular to a trangle --- the line pointing outward of the line --- is the triangle's **normal**.

-In 2D, we just had to worry about points (0D), curves /
+In 2D, we just had to worry about points (0D), curves / lines (1D), surfaces (2D).
+Now, we also worry about